 Heater/Furnace Replacement & Installation Services

 If your heating system is getting close to the end of its life, seems to break down a lot, or doesn’t evenly heat the house, the time may have come for a new heater.
 Our home heating experts can help you decide if now is the best time for heater replacement and explore the options for energy-efficient, eco-friendly heating solutions for your home.

 We offer quality equipment and professional installation of:

 - High-efficiency furnaces

-When Do I Need Heating Repair Service in Indiana?
+When Do I Need Heating/Furnace Repair Service in Indiana?

 During the freezing winter months, homeowners and their families rely on their furnaces to provide warmth all season long.
 But when the heating unit malfunctions or stops working entirely, your comfort and peace of mind is significantly disrupted.
 However, there are certain warning signs to be mindful of before a furnace breaks down.

 The following are the most common signs you need heating repair service:

 - Faulty thermostat – Your HVAC’s thermostat regulates when the heat from your furnace turns on and the amount of heat generated.
 If your thermostat is set at a warm temperature but you still feel cold, this is a telltale sign that your furnace needs to be repaired since the unit won’t heat your home as intended and your fan might operate at the wrong time.